 How do I use this data?

-In our Progress Monitoring Report (see sample here), it breaks down how well the student is doing in each Skill Category.
+Progress Monitoring helps in two ways.
+First, use curriculum sampling to monitor overall growth within the intervention and identify student areas of concern.
+Our Curriculum Sampling Progress Monitoring Report (see a sample here) breaks down how well the student is doing in each Skill Category.

 In the example below, you can see that this student is struggling in a few areas.
 Looking at their cumulative totals, they are struggling in the Classworks Skill Categories "Writing Process" and “Grammar/Usage/Mechanics.”
 Using our table above, this indicates that the SLD Area of Concern is “Written Expression.”